 The Region II PDC provides the workshop and its presenters, manages registration and promotion, and works closely with the host institution.

-Office of Research of Administration
+AVP, Research Administration

 Johns Hopkins University